 Under Florida law, anyone charged with a crime generally has a right to bail, unless the charges are for a capital crime or a violation of probation.
 The judge has wide discretion to set the amount of bond that must be posted and the pre-trial release conditions.

-If you are out on bond or pretrial release for first crime, and then you are arrested for a new crime, the court may revoke the pretrial release for first crime, and may refuse any further pretrial release in first crime.
+If you are out on bond or pretrial release for first crime, and then you are arrested for a new crime, the court may revoke the pretrial release for first crime and may refuse any further pretrial release in the first case.

 We also represent clients charged with violation of pre-trial release in a domestic violence case, usually because of a violation of the “no contact” provision.
 In fact, violating the pre-trial release conditions in a domestic violence case can be charged as a separate crime.